Kendall Jenner And Khloe Kardashian: Victoria’s Secret Body Vs. ‘Revenge Body’

 Like Khloe Kardashian, her sister Victoria’s Secret Model Kendall Jenner works out very hard, but unlike Khloe and her newly rearranged Revenge Body, Kendall Jenner’s weight maintenance is something the Victoria’s Secret angel doesn’t start from behind on.
 Being a Victoria’s Secret Model, Kendall Jenner has never been heavy.

 Khloe Kardashian wasn’t that heavy either, but in a family like the Kardashian/Jenner clan where every other sister had tremendous sex appeal and celebrity status, Khloe felt very out of place.
-So when Khloe Kardashian felt ready, she went about the business of losing weight sensibly in order to create her Revenge Body according to The Mirror.
+So when Khloe Kardashian felt ready, she went about the business of losing weight sensibly in order to create her Revenge Body, according to the Mirror.

 “Mine was a really slow process.
 But I didn’t seek to lose 20lbs in 20 days.
 That wasn’t my goal.
-It was more that, emotionally, I just wanted to feel strong,”
+It was more that, emotionally, I just wanted to feel strong.”

 Khloe Kardashian’s half-sister Kendall Jenner, however, began modeling and achieved supermodel status at an early age.
 Victoria’s Secret model Kendall’s hips are the narrowest of her sisters, but Miss Jenner is still considered a little bit too curvy by some modeling standards.